nilx/simplest_color_balance/README.txt

     the L lightness axis;
 * HSV: the balance is performed in the HSV color space cylinder, on the V value axis;
-* HSI: the balance is performed in the HSI color space cube, on the I intensity axis, with clipping on the RGB channels;
 * IRGB bounded: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with clipping.
 * IRGB adjusted: the balance is performed on the I intensity axis, then